-We also have several Continuous-Integration (CI) jobs such that new nightly packages can be built from each Git repository's master branch, to be then uploaded to the nightly repositories.
+We also have several Continuous-Integration (CI) jobs such that every time a patch is accepted in Git's master branch, a new package build of that repository is generated, and uploaded to the nightly repositories.

 All scripts used by CI are stored in the Git repo adm-scripts.